11. Mayıs 2021

-(Marchtrenk, May 10, 2021) On a footprint of 170,000 square feet, Levi Strauss & Co. is building one of Europe's largest logistics hubs for fashion items and accessories.
-The denim brand is thus consolidating its fulfillment processes at one central location.
-With go-live scheduled for November 2023, TGW is supplying the highly automated fulfillment solution for omni-channel operations.
+(Marchtrenk, May 10, 2021) Boasting 155,000 m² of floor space, Levi Strauss & Co. is building one of Europe's largest logistics hubs for fashion articles and accessories.
+The denim leader is thus consolidating its logistics processes at a central location.
+With completion scheduled for November 2023, TGW is supplying the highly automated intralogistics system for omni-channel operations.

-Levi Strauss & Co. is consolidating its European fulfillment processes in a 1,700,000 square feet large facility.
-The goal is to respond to market requirements with greater speed and efficiency, shorten delivery times and accelerate growth over all sales channels.
-The new location helps Levi Strauss & Co. increase sustainability, flexibility and digitalization of the global supply chain.
-‘We are pleased to have had the opportunity to collaborate with warehouse automation specialist TGW Logistics Group in setting up our MHE systems’, says Torsten Mueller.
-Mueller is responsible for Levi Strauss & Co.’s distribution and logistics processes and owner of the project.
+Levi Strauss & Co. is consolidating its European logistics in a facility with just under 155,000 m² of floor space.
+The objective is to respond to market requirements with greater speed and efficiency, shorten delivery times and accelerate growth in all sales channels.
+The new location helps Levi Strauss & Co. advance sustainability, flexibility and digitalization of the global supply chain.
+"We are pleased to have had the opportunity to contract with intralogistics specialist TGW Logistics Group in setting up our MHE systems", says Torsten Mueller.
+Mueller is the person from Levi Strauss & Co.
+Europe responsible for logistics and the project.

-At the core of the solution is TGW’s highly automated goods-to-person order fulfillment system ‘FlashPick®’.
-FlashPick® flexibly handles unpredictable and fluctuating order structures.
-In case of shifting distribution channels (stores, online and wholesale) or order structures, the system efficiently adapts to the new requirements and supports the denim brand’s growth.
+The special feature of the logistics hub is the intelligent, highly automated goods-to-person system.
+TGW FlashPick® was developed to cope with unpredictable and fluctuating order structures with flexibility.
+Should the proportion of orders shift between sales channels (stores, online and wholesale) or the order structure change, the system continues to fulfil the new requirements with high efficiency and support the denim leader's growth.

-On peak days, up to 350,000 units are being shipped.
-The average lead time from order income to packaging being ready for shipment is just ten minutes.
-The project is split into two phases: In the first phase – scheduled to go live by 2023 – an annual throughput of up to 33 million units per year will be reached.
-In the second phases of the project, the number will grow up to 55 million due to an increase in storage capacity and additional picking workstations.
+On peak days, as many as 350,000 parts may be shipped.
+The average lead time from order start to the package being ready to ship is just ten minutes.
+The project is divided into two stages: During the first stage, which is scheduled until 2023, the throughput will rise to 33 million parts per year.
+In the second stage of the project, this value will go up to 55 million due to an increase in storage capacity and additional picking workstations.

-The TGW Warehouse Software helps Levi Strauss & Co. make the stringent requirements of omni-channel operation manageable and is an integral part of the solution.
-It is responsible for planning, monitoring and optimizing all fulfillment processes.
+The TGW Warehouse Software helps Levi Strauss & Co. helps make the stringent requirements of omni-channel operation manageable and is an integral part of the solution.
+It takes over planning, monitoring and optimisation of all intralogistics processes.

-In order to use resources efficiently, up to 70 percent of incoming cartons will be reused for dispatch.
-An innovative robotic system by TGW automatically repacks the cartons into totes.
-In addition, Levi Strauss & Co. avoids using plastic polybags by picking directly into cartons or paper bags instead.
+In order to use resources efficiently, up to 70 percent of delivered cartons will be reused for dispatch.
+An innovative robotics solution from TGW takes over the task of automatically repackaging from the cartons into totes.
+In addition, Levi Strauss & Co. gets by without plastic polybags in shipping – picking directly into cartons or paper bags instead.